-PHS Policy, NAS Guide: Working Group Analysis and Proposed Actions
+PHS Policy, NAS Guide: Working Group Analysis and Agency Decisions

-NIH OLAW does not support this approach, as such a change would negatively impact animal welfare.
-Since the adoption of the PHS Policy in 1985, NIH has required that Assured institutions base their programs of animal care and use on the NAS Guide, a respected resource of best practices in the humane care and use of laboratory animals prepared by leading international subject matter experts.
-The PHS Policy IV.B.3. requires that: "The IACUC shall prepare reports of their semiannual program reviews and animal facility inspections and submit the reports to the Institutional Official (IO).
-The reports must contain a description of the nature and extent of the institution's adherence to the Guide and the PHS Policy, must identify specifically any departures from the provisions of the Guide and the PHS Policy, and must state the reasons for each departure."
-"Should" statements in the Guide are standards in animal care and use practiced universally by the biomedical research community to ensure animal welfare.
-Deviation from a "should" statement that is not described as an exception in the Guide or due to a performance standard must be reported to the IO.
-Risk aversion practices on the part of institutions contribute to burden from this requirement of the PHS Policy.
-There is flexibility with the use of performance standards, and NIH OLAW's guidance offers flexibility for professional judgment at the institution for "should" statements in the Guide.
+- NIH OLAW does not support this approach, as it would negatively impact animal welfare.
+Assured institutions are required to base their programs of animal care and use on the NAS Guide, a respected resource for best practices in the humane care and use of laboratory animals prepared by leading international subject matter experts.
+PHS Policy IV.B.3. requires that: "The IACUC shall prepare reports of their semiannual program reviews and animal facility inspections and submit the reports to the Institutional Official (IO).
+The reports must contain a description of the nature and extent of the institution's adherence to the Guide and the PHS Policy, must identify specifically any departures from the provisions of the Guide and the PHS Policy, and must state the reasons for each departure." - OLAW considers "should" statements in the NAS Guide as established standards in animal care and use to ensure animal welfare.
+OLAW's current guidance affords flexible interpretation of "should" statements in the NAS Guide by allowing alternative approaches based on performance standards to achieve the same results.
+Deviation from a "should" statement that is not described as an exception in the NAS Guide or is not the result of a performance standard must be reported to the IO.
+NIH OLAW will review existing guidance, clarify the requirements for reporting, and seek public comment on updated guidance.